Og Hoods: A Blessing for Indoor Gardeners!

 On top of that, it is user-friendly and its maintenance is easy as well.
 So, it is not difficult to choose which one you should use.

-Heat is not desirable in gardening.
+Heat is not at all desirable in gardening and thankfully air-cooled reflector does not let the heat rise up either.
 Air-cooled reflectors have an airtight tunnel at the bottom.
 When your lamp is continuously glowing, it starts to produce heat.
 Then with the air-tight tunnel, cool air is blown to cool off the lamp’s heat.

 You must have these reflectors because of these benefits: